 Bear Viewing Alaska at Brooks Falls

-After we had put up the tent, we went to experience Alaska brown bear viewing of Katmai.
+After we had put up the tent, we went to experience the Alaska brown bear viewing in Katmai.
 We came to Brooks Falls.
-Our eyes could not have believed it.
+There is a 10-15 minute easy hiking trail from Brooks Lodge and Brooks Camp to the famous viewing platforms.
+It leads through most of the wooden sidewalk suspended above the ground so that you can observe the bears.
+When we got to Brooks Falls, our eyes could not believe what they had seen.
 Brown bears were sitting in the water and catching sockeye and silver salmons to build fat reserves for the upcoming winter.

-The bear viewing platforms are wide and comfortable so that we could focus on bear photography.
+The bear viewing platforms are wide and comfortable, so we could focus on bear photography.

 For three days, we have been viewing Alaska bear and their habits.
 It was a fantastic experience.
 We have taken thousands of photos.